IT HURTS WHEN MY MILK “LETS DOWN.” WHAT COULD BE CAUSING THIS AND HOW CAN I REMEDY THIS SITUATION? WHAT IF MY PAIN IS DEEP IN MY BREAST?

 Make sure you are using good positioning techniques and are not straining or leaning over your baby as you are breastfeeding your baby.
 Your back, arms, feet and elbows should be well-supported, and your shoulders and neck muscles relaxed.

-Some deep breast twinges during let down can occur as the milk ducts constrict to force the milk towards the nipple.
+Some deep breast twinges during let-down can occur as the milk ducts constrict to force the milk toward the nipple.
 As your body becomes more used to breastfeeding, these disappear.

 There can be several other causes of painful let-downs that you may want to consider:

-1. Lots of milk.
-Some women find that they make a great deal of milk and/or their milk-ejection reflex (let-down) is very strong.
+- Lots of milk.
+Some nursing parents find they make a great deal of milk and/or their milk-ejection reflex (let-down) is very strong.
 If this is the case, you will notice your baby choking or sputtering on the volume and intensity of the milk as it is let-down.
-Some mothers have found that breastfeeding on one breast only per feeding is helpful.
-When your milk lets down, you may find that your baby is more comfortable if you gently break suction, allow the milk to spray into a towel, and then re-latch him when the flow slows down.
+Breastfeeding only on one breast per feeding can be helpful.
+When your milk lets down, you may find that your baby is more comfortable if you gently break suction, allow the milk to spray into a towel, and then re-latch when the flow slows down.
 In time, your supply and let-down will become more manageable for the baby to handle and your discomfort should lessen.

-2. Yeast.
-Another cause of painful let-down is yeast (a candida yeast infection) that has entered the milk ducts of the breasts.
-For more information about yeast, read FAQ on Thrush.
-This site does not mention yeast of the milk ducts, but it does offer a lot of other helpful information about yeast.
-Contact your local La Leche League Leader, IBCLC board certified lactation consultant or your health care provider if you suspect you have yeast.
+- Yeast.
+Another cause of painful let-down may be yeast (a candida yeast infection) that has entered the milk ducts of the breasts.
+Please note that it has been suggested by some researchers that thrush cannot spread in milk ducts.
+Contact your local La Leche League Leader or your health care provider if you suspect you have yeast.

 Several other causes of deep breast pain (not necessarily during let-down) are: